D04: The Role of a Lietime

 BLEEZ: No one's ever done this.
 You know what?
 Let me see that script after all.

-MORGUE BOT 3: It is packed with jokes, not unlike an orse packed with shit.
+MORGUE BOT 3: [printing off the script] It is packed with jokes, not unlike an orse packed with shit.

 BLEEZ: No, no, I've seen enough.